Making CoderPad products real, fair and loved

 Design Strategy

-A band-aid before taking on the long-term project
+A band-aid before taking on the

 The temporary fix provided a very basic structure that allowed users to better focus on different components of the code.
 Users were also able to type React in the JS panel.